Gloucester Park, Margaret River, Western Australia

 Prince Henry, the Duke of Gloucester certainly got good value out of a trip to Western Australia in 1934 and a stint as Australia’s GG from 1945-47.
 There’s a Gloucester Tree, a Gloucester forest, a Gloucester Lodge, loads of Gloucester Streets and some Gloucester Parks.

 One of the Gloucester Parks is the home ground of the Augusta-Margaret River Hawks who play in the South West Football League.
-The Hawks won the SWFL premiership after knocking off South Bunbury in the grand final at Hands Oval by 28 points.
+The Hawks won the SWFL premiership in 2011 after knocking off South Bunbury in the grand final at Hands Oval by 28 points.

 The scoreboard at Gloucester Park is a very solid and secure structure – we weren’t able to get in and put up a mock score.